CiscoDevNet/cisco-nso-interactive-quick-start/README.md

 Once you click the **Run in Cloud IDE** button, you will see a VS Code instance prepared with the Git repo clone. **You will find your code under the ~/src directory**

-> Note: Click on the **src** directory to expand it and see the code of the repo cloned.
+> Note: Click on the **src** directory to expand it and see the code of the repo cloned. **Pay attention to the directory structure of the workspace.**

 ![vscode instance](img/expand_src_dir.png)